-The average city in the United States has 6.8 specialty food stores for every 100,000 residents.
-Ocean City, New Jersey, however, is once again a hotspot.
-In fact, the city’s ratio of 54.3 specialty food stores per 100,000 residents is nearly 8 times greater than the national average, according to U.S. Census Bureau data.
-Meanwhile, with only 0.2 specialty food stores per 100,000 residents, Richmond, Virginia has a 97 percent lower ratio than the national average.
+The average city in the United States has 133 arts and entertainment venues for every 100,000 residents.
+Missoula, Montana has a thriving arts and entertainment scene for its size.
+In fact, the city’s ratio of 831 arts or entertainment establishments per 100,000 residents is over 6 times greater than the national average, according to U.S. Census Bureau data.
+Fayetteville, North Carolina, meanwhile, has 88 percent fewer establishments per 100,000 residents than the national average.

 Across all cities, the average opportunity score for singles is 54.3.
 With an opportunity score 22 percent higher than the national average, Madison, Wisconsin is the best American city for single adults.
 Atlanta, Georgia and Denver, Colorado round out the top three, while Brownsville, Texas ranks last overall in economic, recreational, and dating opportunities afforded to singles.